EyalMador/Eyals-ATM/README.md

 Concurrency: The current implementation does not handle concurrent access to accounts.
 In a production environment, care should be taken to manage concurrent modifications safely.

-How to Run the Server
-Clone the repository:

-bash
-Copy
-Edit
-git clone <repository-url>
-cd <repository-directory>
-Install the required packages:

-bash
-Copy
-Edit
-pip install fastapi[all]
-Run the application:

-bash
-Copy
-Edit
-uvicorn main:app --reload
-Access the API documentation at http://127.0.0.1:8000/docs.

 Conclusion
 The ATM API provides a foundational understanding of building APIs with FastAPI and demonstrates key principles of web development, including RESTful design, data validation, and in-memory storage.
 Future enhancements could include improved data persistence and concurrency management to support real-world banking scenarios.